 Hi everyone,

 Hope all of you are doing well.
-I wanted to make a brief introduction as I’ve recently joined [organization name].
-My name is [your name], and I’m (a/the) [job position] for [company name].
-I’m excited to get the opportunity to [indicate your relationship with members {ex: “work with”/“network with”/”get to know”/grow with”}] all of you.
+I wanted to briefly introduce myself as I’ve recently joined [organization name].
+My name is [your name], and I’m [a/the] [title] for [company].

 [Include a brief description of your past experience, former employment, or context as to why you joined the organization].

-I’d love to get a chance to have some one-on-one calls to learn more about each of you and see if I can be of value to you.
+I’d love to have some one-on-one time with each of you to learn more about your work and how I can help you succeed.

 Thank you,